shanestockall/DeckOfCards/README.md

 ```

 ## Further Development
 I was going to add a UI to this for fun, but including a build with webpack or browserify seemed a little bit overkill for the sake of this assignment and the suggested 2 hour time limit.
-It would be totally possible.
+That said, doing so would be totally possible by either adding webpack/browserify and using main.js on the client or refactoring the code to not use require.

 In Deck.js I also included the suggested improvement for the deal function (line 57).